ubc-lib-geo/creating-index-maps/content/clean-inventory.md

 2. Use common OpenRefine functions to transform and clean your columns.
 3. Export as a .csv.

-These instructions are for using [OpenRefine](https://openrefine.org/) to transform and clean your inventory.
+This part requires [OpenRefine](https://openrefine.org/) to transform and clean your inventory.
 {: .note}

 Working toward having an OIM standardized inventory, the next step will transform the UBC inventory columns and values using functions in OpenRefine.
 Here are some common OpenRefine functions that will be useful for cleaning up inventories: